Skip to menu Skip to content Skip to footer

 Available for supervision

-Dr Shakti Shrestha is a Research Fellow/Senior Research Officer with an academic role at the School of Pharmacy, The University of Queensland (UQ).
+Dr Shakti Shrestha is a Research Fellow/Senior Research Officer with an academic role at the School of Pharmacy and Pharmaceutical Sciences, The University of Queensland (UQ).
 His research role mainly involves conducting and supporting an Australian Government funded (Dementia Ageing and Aged Care Mission Medical Research Future Fund) research on improving the Quality Use of Medicine in Australian Residential Aged Care via the role of knowledge broker pharmacist (the EMBRACE project).
-His academic role involves course coordination and teaching of UQ School of Pharmacy's two courses for Bachelor of Pharmacy degree on Quality Use of Medicines - PHRM2011 and PHRM2012.
+His academic role involves course coordination and teaching UQ's Quality Use of Medicines courses for Bachelor of Pharmacy degree.

 Shakti obtained his PhD at UQ School of Pharmacy, which focused on optimising medication use in older adults with limited life expectancy, drawing his extensive experience working and researching in a clinical medicine and aged care environment.
 He was a recipient of the 2018 Australian Research Training Scholarship at UQ for his doctoral degree.
 He also received the 2022 Career Development Scholarship from UQ that allowed him to develop clinical trial skills at Queensland Health, Sunshine Coast University Hospital, Townsville University Hospital and Gold Coast Private Hospital.